Advanced Surgical Techniques

 - Ice 1–3 times daily post-activity or PT (20 min on/off); compression during ambulation

-- Continue NSAIDs or Diosmin; monitor for swelling resolution
+- Continue swelling-control measures; monitor for swelling resolution

 - PT 2–3×/week: closed-chain exercises (step-ups, lunges), balance training, pool therapy (if incisions healed by Week 4), soft tissue mobilization

-- Key goals: ROM 0–120° flexion, walk without limp, return to light ADLs (driving by Week 4–6 if off opioids)
+- Key goals: ROM 0–120° flexion, walk without limp, return to light ADLs (driving by Week 4–6 once comfortable and cleared by your care team)

 Advanced Recovery Phase (Weeks 7–12 and Beyond)